arenatheme/thelook/setup-your-homepage/homepage-sections.md

 ### 1.BANNER
 Use to display images.
 There are 3 styles for text box used with banner:

 *  Style #1: Overlay text box.
-Text box is on the top of the image
+Text box is on the top of the image.

 ![](/assets/banner-style-1_03.jpg)

 * Style #2: Text box with directional arrow.
-Text box will have an arrow directing to relevant image
+Text box will have an arrow directing to relevant image.

 ![](/assets/banner-style-2_03.jpg)

 * Style #3: Text box taking a part of banner.
-Text box will lay a part of itself on the image
+Text box will lay a part of itself on the image.

 ![](/assets/banner-style-3_02.jpg)